 Do's and Don'ts of Decorative and Halloween Lenses

 Do get an eye exam!
 A licensed eye doctor will examine your eyes to make sure the contact lenses fit properly.
 The fit of your contact lenses is very important.
 A wrong fit can cause damage to your eyes.
-Be sure to always go for follow-up eye exams.
+Be sure to always go for follow-up eye exams as instructed by your doctor.

 Do get a prescription!
-Your eye doctor will write you a prescription for all contact lenses, including decorative lenses.
+All contact lenses should be prescribed by a doctor, including decorative lenses.
 The prescription should include the brand name, correct lens measurements and expiration date.

 Do follow the contact lens care instructions!
 Follow the instructions for wearing, cleaning and disinfecting your contact lenses that come with your contact lenses.
 If you do not receive instructions, ask an eye doctor for them.